A Semi-Supervised Approach for Abnormal Event Prediction on Large Operational Network Time-Series Data: Introduction

 \section{Introduction}

 Nowadays, many network management companies (e.g., Cisco, NTT Global Networks) collect large volumes of data logs to measure and monitor the status (e.g., healthy, overloaded, power outage) of devices (e.g., routers, switches) or interfaces (e.g., local area networks (LAN), wide area networks (WAN)) in a network.
-Figure~\ref{figure: network_deff} shows an example network.
+Figure~\ref{figure: network_def} shows an example network.
 A network usually consists of multiple devices, each with some interfaces, e.g., an SDWAN device has LAN and WAN interfaces.
 The network topology is usually unknown (e.g., not provided by users).
 There could be connections (e.g., data transmission) between interfaces via the linkage.
-Each interface is measured by several metrics or attributes, i.e., the number of in/out octets and in/out ucast packets, that describe network operations or activities as multivariate time series.
+Each interface is measured by several attributes, i.e., the number of in/out octets and in/out ucast packets, that describe network operations or activities as multivariate time series.
 Thus, these measurements for the entire network can serve as \textit{multiple multivariate time series}.\footnote{Here, ``multiple'' indicates multiple interfaces, each measured by several variables as ``multivariate'' over time.}

-Efficiently and accurately predicting abnormal events from network data logs is important, which helps continuously monitor network states and raise alerts for potential incidents on time for network engineers to investigate and resolve.
+Effectively predicting abnormal events from network data logs is essential, which helps continuously monitor network states and raise alerts for potential incidents on time for network engineers to investigate and resolve.
 Traditional monitoring systems typically trigger a real-time notification when the network is experiencing some abnormal event (e.g., packet loss, intrusion) using pre-defined rules but cannot provide an early warning on a potential incident.
-Also, a network typically contain hundreds if not thousands of heterogeneous devices from different vendors, which can have diverse criteria (e.g., some rules and thresholds) indicating varying levels of abnormal status, making it challenging to build an early warning system and enable the system handling all kinds of networks.
+In addition, a network can contain hundreds of heterogeneous devices from different vendors with various criteria (e.g., some rules and thresholds) indicating abnormal status, making it challenging to build an early warning system for abnormal events and enable the system to handle all kinds of networks.

-Advanced data-driven methods on analyzing \textit{multiple multivariate time series} (e.g., machine learning approaches) can automatically learn and extract patterns from network operations that lead to a potential abnormal event, which has the potential to handle heterogeneous networks, devices, and interfaces.
-One challenge is how to effectively capture temporal dependencies across time and relationships between time series that can jointly represent network activities for predicting an abnormal event.
-Some existing approaches overlook the relationships between time series, e.g., univariate time-series anomaly detection algorithms~\cite{ren2019time}, fusing multiple time series directly as features~\cite{malhotra2016lstm, li2019mad}.
-In terms of modeling temporal dependencies, many approaches use recurrent neural networks (RNNs)~\cite{malhotra2016lstm, hundman2018detecting} yet they are often time-consuming and require large memory for computation.
-Transformers, oriented from natural language processing, become popular in time-series analysis problems~\cite{cai2020traffic}, but they have similar issues.